Peziza phyllogena

 Peziza phyllogena, commonly known as the common brown cup or the pig-ear cup, is a species of fungus in the family Pezizaceae.
 A saprobic species, the fungus produces brownish, cup-shaped fruit bodies that grow singly or in clusters on either soil or well-rotted wood.
 It is found in Europe, North America, and Iceland, where it fruits in the spring.

 Taxonomy

 The species was first described by Mordecai Cubitt Cooke in 1877, based on material from South Carolina sent to him by American botanist Henry William Ravenel.
 In a 1987 publication, Donald Pfister placed Peziza badioconfusa in synonymy with P. phyllogena.
-The former species had been described by Richard Korf in 1954; in that publication, Korf noted "It is perhaps our commonest large cup-fungus, and it seems to me that it must have been described before 1897 by some European or American author, but I have seen no types which match it."
+The former species had been described by Richard P. Korf in 1954; in that publication, Korf noted "It is perhaps our commonest large cup-fungus, and it seems to me that it must have been described before 1897 by some European or American author, but I have seen no types which match it."
 It is commonly known as the common brown cup, or the pig-ear cup.